Conditions Inflammation of the epiglottis (epiglottitis)

 What are the symptoms of epiglottitis?

 Children with epiglottitis usually have breathing difficulties, which may become as serious as respiratory distress and risk of suffocation.
-However, they do not normally have a cough.
+These symptoms can also occur suddenly and quickly become worse.
+Coughing is not typical of epiglottitis but can occur in rare cases in children.

-Whistling or rasping sounds may also be heard when breathing in – the medical term for this is stridor.
+Whistling or rasping sounds are typically heard when breathing in – the medical term for this is stridor.
 Often, children also prefer to be sitting or standing up rather than lying down.
-As a result, they adopt the posture that is typical of people experiencing breathing difficulties – bent forward with the head tipped backwards to make breathing easier.
+As a result, they may adopt the posture that is typical of people experiencing breathing difficulties – bent forward with the head tipped backwards to make breathing easier.

 - high temperature